openedx/edx-documentation/en_us/install_operations/source/dogwood.rst

 Review the prerequisites and instructions for each option, and then choose the option that best meets your needs.
-Ensure that you install the required software to run the edX Platform.
+Ensure that you install the required software to run the edX platform.

 If you are upgrading from the Cypress release, see `Upgrading from Cypress to Dogwood`_.